jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
-I do not have a solid area of interest yet.
-As of right now, I am interested in theoretical computer science.
+I am interested in <a href="https://groups.cs.umass.edu/theory/">theoretical computer science</a>, in particular convex/numerical optimization and cryptography.
+I also like reading textbooks in differential geometry and mathematical physics.
+Most importantly, I am always open to learn new fields!
 </p>
 </font>